stepleton/cameo/aphid/selector/MANUAL.md

 ### Screensaver

 The Selector has a built-in screensaver that displays a scrolling texture on the screen.
-At certain places where the Selector expecting user input, it will automatically start the screensaver after around 90 seconds of waiting.
+At certain places where the Selector expects user input, it will automatically start the screensaver after around 90 seconds of waiting.
 You can exit the screensaver by pressing any key.